idiap/fast-transformers/README.rst

 scale them to long sequences due to the quadratic scaling of self-attention.

 This library was developed for our research on fast attention for transformers.
-You can find a list of our papers [in the docs][1] as well as related papers and papers that we have implemented.
+You can find a list of our papers `in the docs
+<https://fast-transformers.github.io>`_ as well as related papers and papers
+that we have implemented.

 Quick-start
 -----------